-22 active in shaping these complex seabed morphologies.
-In the northern region of the 23 study area, slope failures are prevalent on the shelf and slope, which are primed by 24 the deposition of contourites generated by the East Australian Current.
-In the central 25 and southern regions, the Bass Cascade Current can carry large amounts of sediments, scouring the shelf and slope, and can form supercritical turbidity currents that create 26 a variety of erosional seabed morphologies.
-We suggest that slope gradient variation, 27 28 oceanography and a variety of sedimentary processes jointly contributed to the 29 seabed morphological complexity in the Gippsland Basin.
-The high-resolution seabed 30 morphological analysis within this study provides critical geomorphological and 31 geological information for future submarine constructions (i.e. locating potential wind farms and telecommunication cable installations) along with geohazard prediction and 32 33 mitigation (i.e. knowing the location of past and predicting future giant landslides).

-Keywords: Gippsland Basin, Seabed morphology, Sedimentary processes, Submarine landslides, Super critical turbidity currents
+We combine high-resolution multibeam bathymetric and seismic reflection datasets to investigate the reasons behind the significant changes in seabed morphology at the scale of the Gippsland Basin.
+We reveal that in the northern region of the Gippsland Basin, slope failures are the predominant sedimentary process, and giant submarine landslides are therefore the major deposits in the northern region.
+Additionally, we revealed that the submarine landslides are primed by the deposition and accumulation of contourites generated by the East Australian Current.
+In the central and southern regions, turbidity currents and canyoning processes are the major sedimentary process.
+We indicate that the seasonal Bass Cascade Current can carry large amounts of sediment, scour the seabed of the shelf and slope, and form turbidity currents, canyons, and a series of other erosional seabed morphologies.
+We suggest that slope gradient variation, different oceanography, and varied sedimentary evolution processes have jointly contributed to seabed morphological complexity in different regions of the Gippsland Basin.
+The high-resolution seabed morphological analysis within this study provides critical geomorphological and geological information for future submarine constructions (i.e. locating potential wind farms and telecommunication cable installations) along with geohazard prediction and mitigation (i.e. knowing the location of past and predicting future giant landslides).
+Keywords: Gippsland Basin, Seabed morphology, Sedimentary processes, Submarine landslides, Turbidity currents

-37 INTRODUCTION
+INTRODUCTION

-The Gippsland Basin is one of Australia's most prolific basins for hydrocarbon production, fishing, carbon storage, and other marine resources.
-At present it is a coolwater carbonate system located on SE Australian's passive margin (Figure 1A; Rahmanian et al., 1990; Mitchell et al., 2007a; Mitchell et al., 2007b).
-From shelf to slope, the seabed of the Gippsland Basin hosts a variety of seabed morphologies.
-A number of canyons, channels, gullies, and submarine landslides initiated from the 44 continental shelf edge coalesce on and are captured by the huge Bass Canyon at the lower slope, and ultimately drain SE to the Tasman Abyssal Plain, where water depth 45 46 ascends over 4000 m (Figure 1C).
-The complex sedimentary system reflects the action of a range of oceanographic, sedimentological, and tectonic processes at multiple 47 spatiotemporal scales.
-Despite the morphology complexity, the controls and evolution 48 processes of seabed morphology and sedimentary processes are less well documented 49 50 in the Gippsland Basin.
-Therefore, this study aims to address the following questions: 51 (i) Why is seabed morphology so complex in the Gippsland Basin? and (ii) what are the 52 dominant sedimentary processes in the basin?
+The Gippsland Basin is located on SE Australia's passive margin and it is one of Australia's most prolific basins for hydrocarbon production, fishing, carbon storage, and other marine resources (Figure 1A; Rahmanian et al., 1990; Mitchell et al., 2007a; Mitchell et al., 2007b).
+Gippsland Basin hosts a variety of seabed morphologies, and these seabed morphologies vary shiftily in different regions (Mitchell et al., 2007b).
+From the shelf to the slope, seabed morphology is characterized by a number of straight canyons, scarps, scours in channel templates, large linear canyons, channels, gullies, and submarine landslides.
+The canyons and submarine landslides are initiated from the continental shelf edge, are coalesced on the upper slope and captured by the huge Bass Canyon at the lower slope, and ultimately drain SE to the Tasman Abyssal Plain, where water depth ascends over 4000 m (Mitchell et al., 2007b).
+The complex seabed morphology reflects the action of a range of oceanographic, sedimentological, and tectonic processes at multiple spatiotemporal scales.
+However, the reasons why the seabed morphology varies greatly from different regions and what controls the complexity of seabed morphology are less well documented in the Gippsland Basin.
+Therefore, this study aims to address the following questions: (i) what are the dominant sedimentary processes in different regions of the Gippsland Basin? and (ii) How is the morphology of the seabed changing rapidly in different regions of the Gippsland Basin?